reasonwithoutrestraint/site/Original/My moral understanding.md

 `How to systematize normative systems?`

-Three purposes of normative claims:
+Some purposes of normative judgments:

+- Non-cognitive (pre-reflective normative judgments; not true or false; but can be justified - see below):
     - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"
     - *Emotive*: When S says "A should X", S tries to persuade others to hold a pro-attitude towards A doing X.
     - *Imperative*: When S says "A should X", S issues a command for A to do X. "Give to charity!"
+- Cognitive (post-reflective normative judgments; these can be true or false; and these can *justify* non-cognitive normative judgments):
+    - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular attitude (for A).
+    - *Ideal Dispositional*: When S says "X is P (for A)", S is saying that X would provoke a particular attitude (for A) under idealized circumstances (full information, full rationality, sufficient reflection, etc.).
     - *Constituitive*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations.
 "It is in your best interest to give to charity, so you should do it."
-These lack any commitment from the speaker for A to X. Expressive uses of "A should X" can be said to be justified if the speaker has an *constituitive* reason to hold a pro-attitude towards A doing X. Emotive uses can be justified if others have an *constituitive* reason to hold such a pro-attitude.
-And imperative uses can be justified if A has *constituitive* reason to do X.
+These lack any commitment from the speaker for A to X.
+    - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.

+The *cognitive* normative judgments all express proposition involving a *relation* on a triple consisting of an agent A, a partilcular response R, and a specified set of circumstances C. Whenever one makes a normative or evaluative claim they are saying that when A is in circumstances C, it is typical of (certain) actual people, typical of (certain) idealized persons or otherwise fitting for A to invoke R. Sometimes the agents are universal or individual, sometimes real or hypothetical.
+Sometimes the circumstances are categorical or specific.
+So normative judgments express propositions about *relations*, not *properties*.

-*Constituitive* normative system can be understood by the following components:
+A *cognitive* normative system can be understood by the following components:
 - T - The types of behavior regulated (actions, beliefs, driving, etc.) - this constraints genuine normative statements to be action guiding in some way.
 Normative propositions that cannot be expressed in this manner are not coherent normative propositions.
 - R - The considerations that serve as reasons for the norm.
 Different normative realms have different relavent considerations.
 Then we can determine the content of the normative system: